seilent/utakara/README.md

 - Password: admin

 It is highly recommended to change these credentials after your first login.

+To access the admin interface:
+1. Navigate to `/admin` or click the admin link in the navigation
+2. Log in with your credentials

 ### Changing Admin Credentials
 1. Log in to the application using your current credentials